Contact Us

 David Rowan

-Associate Director David Rowan trained at the Guildford School of Acting and has been Associate Director for the CSF for nine years.
+David Rowan trained at the Guildford School of Acting and has been actor and Associate Director for the CSF since 1990.
 He has written and directed over fifty productions in rep. and regional theatres, collaborating in one instance with the playwright Arnold Wesker.
 Recently he set up the Education Department for The Harlequin Theatre.
 He is visiting drama tutor for Blackheath Conservertoire.